adkin10/SQL-to-PowerBI-Sales-Data-Analytics/README.md

-Data Analysis Using SQL and Power BI
+# Data Analysis Using SQL and Power BI

-Project Overview
+## Project Overview

-This project demonstrates the process of data analysis based on SQL (queries, data preparation, and data cleaning) and Power BI (visualization of results).
+This project demonstrates the process of data analysis based on **SQL** (queries, data preparation, and data cleaning) and **Power BI** (visualization of results).
 The goal is to prepare a final dashboard that facilitates drawing key business insights from the processed data.

-Tools and Technologies Used
+## Tools and Technologies Used

-SQL: for extraction, transformation, and cleaning of data
+- **SQL**: for extraction, transformation, and cleaning of data

-Power BI: for building interactive reports and dashboards
+- **Power BI**: for building interactive reports and dashboards

-(Optional) MS Excel: for preliminary analysis or data preview
+- *(Optional)* **MS Excel**: for preliminary analysis or data preview

-This setup enables a robust and efficient workflow—from data preparation through to visually driven decision support.